jillianfritzslater/Derive-README.md/README.md

 <br>
 -While scrolling through Instagram, an ad for this website popped up in my Newsfeed.
 I like jewellery and I'm fascinated with anything to do with the moon, so I clicked the link and was directed to their website.
 <br>
+-The website design is current, which is good for its users because this is a current business that's still becoming known.
+W